-Following is an example of the main screen, which is displayed when you log on to the Command Line Interface of a Rack PDU.
-Two fields identify the operating system (AOS) and application
+The following is an example of the main screen, which is displayed when you log on to the Command Line Interface of a Rack PDU.

+Schneider Electric Network Management C ard AOS v1.3.0.

-All Rights Reserved RPDU 2g APP
+- RPDU 2g APP

-Name : Test L : 06/30/2024
+Name : Test Date : 02/20/2020

-Contact : Don Ad ams Time : 5:58:30
+Contact : Don A Time : 5:58:30

-Location : Buildi ng 3 User : Administrator
+Location : Build ling 3 User : Administrator

-21 Hours 21 Minutes : P+ N4+ N6+ A+
+ys 21 Hours 21 Minutes : P+ N4+ N6+ A+

-IPv6 : Enabled
+IPv4 IPv6 : Enabled

-Ping response : Enabled
+Ping response

-: Disabled HTTPS : Enabled
+: Enabled HTTPS : Enabled

-FTP : Disabled Telnet : Disabled
+FTP : Enabled Telne : Disabled

-SSH/SCP : Enabled SNMPv1 : Disabled
+SSH/SCP : Enabled SNMPv : Read/Write

-SNMPv3 : Disabled
+: Enabled

-Super User RADIUS : Disabled
+Super User RADIUS

 Administrator : Disabled Device User : Disabled

 Read-only User : Disabled Network-Only User : Disabled

 Type ?
-For command listing
+For comman nd listing

-Use tcpip for IP a ddress (-i), subnet (-s s), and gateway (-g)
+Use tcpip for IP address (-i), subnet (-s), and gateway (-g)

 apc>

-(APP) firmware versions.
-The application firmware name identifies the type of device that connects to the network.
-In the example above, the application firmware for the Rack PDU is displayed.

-'''

-Network Management Card AOSvx.x.x

-RPDU 2g vx.x.x

-'''

-• Three fields identify the system name, contact person, and location of the Rack PDU.

-Name : Test Lab Contact : Don Adams Location : Building 3

-An Up Time field reports how long the Rack PDU Management Interface has been running since it was last turned on or reset.
+- The firmware name identifies the type of device that connects to the network. - Three fields identify the system name, contact person, and location of the Rack PDU. - Name : Test Lab Contact : Don Adams Location : Building 3 - An Up Time field reports how long the Rack PDU Management Interface has been running since it was last turned on or reset. - Two fields identify when you logged in, by date and time.
+Date: 02/20/2020 Time: 5:58:30 - The User field identifies whether you logged in through the Super User, Administrator or Device Manager account.

-Up Time: 0 Days 21 Hours 21 Minutes

-• Two fields identify when you logged in, by date and time.

-'''

-Date: 06/30/2024

-Time: 5:58:30

-'''

-• The User field identifies whether you logged in through the Super User, Administrator or Device Manager account.

-'''

-User: Administrator
+User : Administrator

-'''

-- The remaining fields show which protocols and user accounts are enabled. - A Stat field reports the Rack PDU status.
+A Stat field reports the Rack PDU status.